djoudi92/applied-data-science-capstone/README.md

-# applied-data-science-capstone (applied-data-science-capstone)
+# applied-data-science-capstone :
-FInal Presentation : Peer-graded Assignment.
+evalution of viability of new company to compute With Space X.

 Coursera/IBM Applied Data Science Capstone